 38. Join a caravan in the Sahara.
 See how people can thrive in one of the world’s harshest environments.

 39. Go to Oktoberfest.
-The meeting of over 6 million beer afficionados and drinking song singers is one of the biggest parties in Europe.
+The meeting of over 6 million beer afficionados and drinking song singers is one of the biggest parties in Europe, and definitely one of our things to do before you die.

 40. Stand at the North or South Pole.